Random cubic planar graphs converge to the Brownian sphere: Introduction

 In recent years, a lot of progress has been achieved in the understanding of the scaling limit of random planar maps (planar graphs embedded in the sphere).
 Miermont~\cite{Miebm} and Le Gall~\cite{LGbm} established the first results of convergence of random planar maps towards the Brownian sphere.
 Since these major results, many other families of maps have also been proved to admit the Brownian sphere as their scaling limit.
 Moreover, the properties of the Brownian sphere have been thoroughly investigated, we refer to the following surveys and references therein~\cite{LGsurvey,MieSF,MillerSurvey} for nice entry points to this field.

 However, much less is known about the scaling limit of random planar \emph{graphs}, which are graphs that can be embedded in the sphere but for which the embedding is not fixed.
 In this article, we obtain the first result of convergence of a family of random planar graphs towards the Brownian sphere.
-Our main result is the following (a graph or multigraph is called \emph{cubic} if all its vertices have degree $3$): \begin{theo} Let $\mathfrak{C}_n$ (resp. $\mathfrak{M}_n$) be a uniformly random connected cubic labeled planar graph (resp. multigraph) with $2n$ vertices.
-Let $\mu_{\mathfrak{C}_n}$ and $\mu_{\mathfrak{M}_n}$ denote respectively the uniform distribution on $V(\mathfrak{C}_n)$ and $V(\mathfrak{M}_n)$.
+Our main result is the following (a graph or multigraph is called \emph{cubic} if all its vertices have degree $3$): {e@\textbf{maps and graphs}!dgr@\ttt{$\dgr$}{graph distance}}

+{f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!random@\ttt{$\cn$}{uniform in $\kC_n$}} \begin{theorem} Let $\cn$ (resp. $\mn$) be a uniformly random connected cubic labeled planar graph (resp. multigraph) with $2n$ vertices.
+Let $\mu_{\cn}$ and $\mu_{\mn}$ denote respectively the uniform distribution on $V(\cn)$ and $V(\mn)$.
 Let $\dgr$ denote the graph distance.
 Then, there exist constants $\mathrm{c},\mathrm{c}_m\in(0,\infty)$ such that the following convergence holds:

 and